Lung cancer - small cell

 Usually, if a biopsy shows cancer, more imaging tests are done to find out the stage of the cancer.
 Stage means how big the tumor is and how far it has spread.
 SCLC is classified as either:

-- Extensive: cancer has spread outside the chest
+- Extensive: cancer has spread outside the area that can be covered by radiation.

 Treatment with chemotherapy and radiation may be done for people with SCLC that has spread throughout the body (most cases).
 In this case, the treatment only helps relieve symptoms and prolongs life, but does not cure the disease.